coffee grinders icon

 Where will you use your Manual Coffee Grinder?

-Are you looking for a grinder you can chuck in a bag and take with you when you go on holiday?
-Or maybe you’re a long-term traveler and you need something that won’t take up precious space in your backpack.
+Are you looking for a grinder you can chuck in a bag and take on vacation?
+Or a long-term traveler looking for something that won’t take up too much precious space in your backpack?

-On the other hand, you may just want a manual grinder for your kitchen because they’re cheaper, quieter, and (generally) take up less space than electric ones.
+On the other hand, maybe you want a manual grinder for your kitchen because they’re cheaper, quieter, and (generally) take up less space than electric ones.

-The size and weight of grinders varies massively from the compact Porlex Mini stainless steel coffee grinder to the more robust Orphan Lido 3.
+The size and weight of grinders vary massively from the compact Porlex Mini II to the more robust Orphan Lido 3.
 So work out where you’ll be using it to help you narrow down what you’re looking for.

-There are also a lot of in-between models like the 1Zpresso JX Pro.
+There are also a lot of in-between models like the 1Zpresso K Ultra.
 This is the perfect compromise to use predominantly at home, whilst still being possible to take away with you on the occasional trip.

 Handle Length